 We hold annual wellness retreats, and this is an opportunity for us to develop the common awareness on the part of all employees of the factors affecting the performance of the company.
-We also hold an annual whole staff conference for staff to network, connect and align further with the ethos.
+We also hold various whole staff conferences for staff to network, connect and align further with the ethos.